openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

    To enable Nova metadata service, the following settings must be set:

 #.
+Init metadata infrastructure -- If enabled, instance will attempt to
+   initialize the metadata infrastructure to access to metadata proxy  service, otherwise metadata proxy will not be deployed.

+#.
 Use management network to access the nova-api-metadata -- configure
    nova-api-metadata service to listen on OpenStack management network.
 If disabled nova-api-metadata will listen on Public network.